cyberomin/cyberomin.github.io/_posts/2017-05-29-terraform-introduction.md

 {% highlight javascript %}
 variable "name" {}
 variable "token" {
-    default = "DO API Token"
+    default = "xxxx-xxxxx-xxxx-xxxx-xxxx"
 }
 {% endhighlight %}
 *Code V*

-From the definition in Code V, if we run the Terraform code using `terraform apply`, Terraform will prompt us to enter a value for the `name` variable and wouldn’t do same for the second one, `token`.
-This is because, in the second declaration, we have provided a default value for the variable which is our Digital Ocean API token as such, Terraform picks it from there.
+From the definition in *Code V*, if we run the Terraform code using `terraform apply`, Terraform will prompt us to enter a value for the `name` variable and wouldn’t do same for the second one, `token`.
+This is because, in the second declaration, we have provided a default value for the variable which is our Digital Ocean API token and as such, Terraform picks it from there.

-If we need to use this variable anywhere, we will have to invoke it like this `“${var.token}”`, so going back to Code II, we can modify the declaration to this format:
+If we need to use this variable anywhere, we will have to invoke it like this `"${var.token}"`, so going back to *Code II*, we can modify the declaration to this format:
 {% highlight javascript %}
 provider "digitalocean" {
     token = "${var.token}"